WizenedEngineering/BoilerWaterCirculation/README.md

 # Boiler Water Circulation ![Here should be the logo](WSCLogo.png)

 The program calculates the flow in the network of tubes that represent a boiler.
 It calculates the densities (as driving force) and resistances.
 The resulting flow will be compared to some criteria for safe flow.
+More information in [what_s_about.md](what_s_about.md)

 The calculation is done on a network of tubes limited only by the storage capacity of the computer.
 Test cases with 3000+ tubes have been calculated.